KalebPomeroy/trilby/README.markdown

     # get route, class, method_name
     get "/example/one", ExampleController, :example_one
 ```
+Routes should not contain trailing slashes; they are added optionally by default.

 It also allows a controller to have access to methods that the rest of the application does not.
 Typically
 with Sinatra, if you need to call a method, you have to add it to the helper class, which become dirty very quickly.